discontinuedlabs/citethese/README.md

 ## Output

-`citethis` generates a formatted citation (reference) for each identifier.
+`citethese` generates a formatted citation (reference) for each identifier.
 The output is styled for easy copy-pasting into documents and includes all relevant citation details, formatted according to standard citation styles.

 ## License